Lab Expectations for Honors and AP Biology courses

 LABS ARE NOT OPTIONAL.
-Completion of ten specific labs is required for students taking only the Core Course.
+Completion of twelve specific labs is required for students taking only the Core Course.
 A set of eighteen labs, ten of which are taken from the AP Lab manual, will be required for students taking the Core + AP Option combination course.

 All labs for credit must be completed by the close of the school year in June, unless you make special arrangements with the instructor.